-Unmissable Things to Do in Guanajuato, Mexico
+Unmissable Things to Do in Guanajuato City, Mexico

-The small city of Guanajuato in Mexico’s state of the same name is a charming place of colourful buildings, grand churches and cute, narrow alleyways and tunnels as well as culture on every corner.
-Relatively unknown on the international tourist trail, you’ll be surrounded by local Mexican travellers making the most out of a few days in this colourful town.
+The small city of Guanajuato in Mexico’s state of the same name is a charming place of colorful buildings, grand churches, and cute, narrow alleyways and tunnels as well as culture on every corner.

-Guanajuato is primarily a university town with plenty of colourful, baroque buildings, young people, atmospheric squares, great restaurants and cafes and of course narrow alleyways and tunnels.
-It’s a lovely place to simply stroll around at your own pace, pop your head into its colourful churches and discover everything that might await around the next corner.
+It’s a lovely place to simply stroll around at your own pace, pop your head into its colorful churches, and discover everything that might await around the next corner.

 *This things to do in Guanajuato post contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.
 This helps me to keep providing you with top quality content for free.